Photo by Pondhawk.

 Quite a few of the Fake Buddha Quotes documented on this site are from this book, so you’ll find something like the following cropping up a few times.
 Sorry for the repetition!

-Buddha’s Litte Instruction Book is not a book of Buddha quotes, as you might think, and as, evidently, a lot of people have thought.
+Buddha’s Little Instruction Book is not a book of Buddha quotes, as you might think, and as, evidently, many people have assumed.
 As the back cover of the book tells us:

 “Distilled and adapted” in this context means that Jack has taken some Buddhist concepts, which are often found in a rather convoluted and repetitive form in the Buddhist scriptures, due to the oral nature of their original transmission, and turned them into pithy and evocative sayings.
 But they’re not Buddha quotes.